 AI and ML projects require processing and visualization of vast volumes of complex data.
 Therefore, any language must be a candidate for AI and ML development to offer data visualization.

 Python libraries like Matplotlib, Plotly, Seaborn, ggplot, and Altair offer interactive data visualization tools that make data exhibits vivid and easy to interpret.
-Since most AI and ML apps demand a visual dashboard, data science firms are keenly looking to hire Python developers.
+Since most AI and ML apps demand a visual dashboard, data science firms are keenly looking to python development company.

 Strong Community Support